 Can you stay in clovelly?

 Living in Clovelly might be a little bit complicated due to the fact you must apply to have a house here!
-However, when you visit Clovelly you do have the option to stay in the small village for a night or two.
+However, when you visit you do have the option to stay in Clovelly village for a night or two.
 It’s quite easy to do so and you have a couple of options.

 The 4-star, Red Lion Hotel in the harbour has 17 stunning rooms, all of which boast a sea view!
 The hotel has its own bar and restaurant which are also highly rated online.
-You’ll be able to pick up a room for around
+You’ll be able to book a room for around £140 per night.

 If you’d rather experience staying in one of the traditional fisherman’s cottages, then there are a few small bed and breakfasts perched upon the hill that you can stay in.
 They also work out a little bit cheaper than the hotel.